I didn’t come to Bali with plans to become a connoisseur of Balinese healers – it just kind of happened.

 As I finish writing this now two months later, I’m reflecting on what a true healer really is – because I would say these three were true healers.
 They each had a gift, an ability to know, see and feel things in a way that most of us can't and that can’t yet (as far as I know) be explained by modern science.
 But a healer isn’t a healer in the way I had imagined: a quick, easy, perfect fix.
 Someone who instantly fixes everything that’s wrong with you and sends you away a beautiful bow-wrapped package of a healthy, perfect human.
 Maybe it can be this easy for some people.
 But I have a feeling that more often, healers pinpoint and adjust something that was out of whack, maybe give us a missing piece of a puzzle.
 But it's still up to us to put the piece into the puzzle, and more often than not, our puzzle is missing more than one piece.
 So in a bigger sense, maybe what healers really are is facilitators, and we are the true healers of ourselves.
 And maybe life is actually just one long game of putting the puzzle together.

-All this being said, I do think Balinese healers are wonderful.
+All this being said, I do think Balinese healers are unique, special and extraordinary.